-- Provides key planning year milestones for the planning year, as well as concrete actions and accountability, to ensure that the school is ready for a successful launch - Describes leader development that includes training aligned with incubation year goals (may be either designed by or outsourced by the operator) - Outlines the function of any employees in Year 0, as well as the funding source for associated compensation - Startup expenses are reflected in the budget narrative assumptions and the budget calculations
+- Provides key milestones for the planning year, as well as concrete actions and accountability, that will ensure that the school is ready for a successful launch.
+These plans should identify the individuals responsible for leading Year 0 initiatives.
+If a third party (EMO/CMO) is going to implement portions of the Year 0 plan, the committee to form has provided documentation that articulates related terms and services. - Outlines comprehensive leadership development plans that include training aligned with incubation year goals as well as stated academic goals (these may be either designed by or outsourced by the operator) - Outlines the function of any employees in Year 0, as well as the funding source for associated compensation - The staffing outlined for Year 0 will enable the school to reach its Year 0 milestones and goals - Startup expenses are reflected in the budget narrative assumptions and the budget calculations

 Meets the Standard Approaches the Standard Does Not Meet the Standard

 Strengths of the Applicant's Response:

 •

+Weeknesses of the Applicant's Despense

-Weaknesses of the Applicant's Response 2:
+Weaknesses of the Applicant's Response:

 •

 Clarifying Questions:

 •